-Exactly a year ago today, Prime Minister Y.A.B.
-Dato’ Sri Mohd Najib Tun Abdul Razak launched the Taman Tugu Project.
-Today, the Prime Minister planted a Belian tree, at the Taman Tugu park site, to emphasise the Government’s continued commitment to heritage and environmental conservation for the benefit of future generations of Malaysians.
+Exactly a year ago today, former Prime Minister Dato’ Seri Mohd Najib bin Tun Abdul Razak launched the Taman Tugu Project.
+Today, the former Prime Minister planted a Belian tree, at the Taman Tugu park site, to emphasise the Government’s continued commitment to heritage and environmental conservation for the benefit of future generations of Malaysians.

 Former Prime Minister – Tun Abdullah Badawi and wife – Tun Jeanne; Minister of Natural Resources and Environment (“NRE”) – YB Dato Sri Dr. Haji Wan Junaidi bin Tuanku Jaafar and wife; Chairman of Barisan Nasional Backbenchers Club – Tan Sri Shahrir Samad, Deputy Minister of NRE, Secretary General of the Ministry of Federal Territories and Kuala Lumpur Mayor were among those who graced the event.
 The event was also attended by representatives of partners from Jabatan Perhutanan Semenanjung Malaysia (“JPSM”), Forest Research Institute of Malaysia (“FRIM”), Malaysian Nature Society (“MNS”), Institute of Landscape Architects Malaysia (“ILAM”), amongst others.
 Student members of Kelab Pencinta Alam from Sekolah Kebangsaan Subang Bestari 2 and Sekolah Menengah Kebangsaan Darul Ehsan assisted attendees to plant Merbau trees around the event site.